emikes919/eddymikes_blog/_posts/2022-11-28-a-lunatics-guide-to-productivity.md

 - There’s more traffic, or the subway is slower/more crowded (lose ~10 minutes)
 - There are other dogs on the street distracting my dog from peeing so the walk takes longer (lose ~10 minutes)

 These four examples alone would cost me ~30 minutes a day of my most mentally productive time.
-That’s more than a workday per month that I can get back just by waking up earlier!
+That’s <em>more than a workday per month</em> that I can get back just by waking up earlier!
 Of course this isn’t exact math, and everyone’s routine is different, but it’s directionally true: ***waking up early literally buys you time***.

-And the gains compound: an hour at 6am is worth much more to me than an hour at 10am.
+And the gains compound: an hour at 6am with more mental firepower is worth much more to me than an hour at 10am.

 Beyond the distraction-free time and minimized time slippage, there’s also the motivation derived from knowing you’re crushing the day.
 It’s cringy but true.
 Don’t knock it ‘til you try it 😉

 I’m generally in bed around 9pm and wake up at 5am, snoozing to between 5:10 and 5:20 (though sometimes much longer).
 I tried pulling a [Bob Iger](https://en.wikipedia.org/wiki/Bob_Iger){:target="_blank"} and waking up at 4:45am, but I couldn’t swing it.
 He’s a machine!

-<p id="thanks-text"><em>One caveat: I fully acknowledge that I am a morning person through and through.
+<p id="thanks-text"><em>One caveat: I acknowledge that I am a morning person through and through.
 Some people aren’t and do their best work late into the night.
 Waking up early isn’t for everyone.
 It’s more important to structure your workday around your peak mental hours rather than arbitrarily waking up early simply because it's associated with being productive.</em></p>

 <p class="sub-section">⚡ Adopting <a href="https://affiliate.notion.so/8moig6rseq6t" target="_blank">Notion</a> to organize my life</p>

 This is a BIG one.
 I’m constantly surprised by the number of people who haven’t heard of Notion, despite it being a massively successful software startup.

-**Notion is a cloud-based documents app, super charged with useful functionality, wrapped into a simple and customizable folder structure**.
+**Notion is a cloud-based documents and workspace app**, super charged with useful functionality, wrapped into a simple and customizable folder structure.

 What Notion does for my level of organization makes me constantly think “where have you been all my life?”

 Notion can be used for *almost* anything, but here are a few personal examples: